ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    EXPT_SUBDIR="GST"
    EXPT_BASEDIR="home/$USER/expt_dirs"

 Sample settings are indicated below for Level 1 platforms.
-Detailed guidance applicable to all systems can be found in :ref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`, which discusses each variable and the options available.
-Additionally, information about the three predefined Limited Area Model (LAM) Grid options can be found in :ref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.
+Detailed guidance applicable to all systems can be found in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`, which discusses each variable and the options available.
+Additionally, information about the three predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.

 ..
 Important::